-- (i) Invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin) and - (ii) Public advertisement must contain the following: - The closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (Vat included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper; subject to (iii) below; and - (iii) Accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can justified on the grounds of urgency or emergency oran exceptional case where it is impractical or impossible to follow the official procurement process. - (iv) Bids submitted must be sealed. - (vi) The following information must appear in any advertisement:
+- (i) Invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, e-tender portal, the website of the municipality or any other appropriate ways. - (ii) Public advertisement must contain the following: - The closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (Vat included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper; subject to (iii) below; and

-^{} Bid number;

-- Description of the requirements; - The place where the bid documents are obtained; - The date, time and venue where site inspection/briefing session will be (if applicable); - Closing date and time; - The fee applicable that must be paid before the bid documents will be issued; and - The name and telephone numbers of the contact person for any enquiries.
+- (iii) Accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can justified on the grounds of urgency or emergency oran exceptional case where it is impractical or impossible to follow the official procurement process. - (iv) Bids submitted must be sealed. - (vi) The following information must appear in any advertisement: - Bid number; - Description of the requirements; - The place where the bid documents are obtained; - The date, time and venue where site inspection/briefing session will be (if applicable); - Closing date and time; and - The name and telephone numbers of the contact person for any enquiries.